 While love and mercy are two major cornerstones in a Muslim marriage and they are deeper than just the romantic euphoric love that is common nowadays.
 Love in Islam is sacred.
 And above all, it is guarded by shariah (Islamic law) through a legal marriage where rights and respect are preserved.
 Because it needs to cultivate a nourishing environment for a healthy relationship.

 4. Meaning of Nikah

-Nikah is marriage in Islam.
+Nikah is a marriage in Islam.
 It is a social contract and a mutual agreement between the bride and the groom where both parties have the liberty to defy various terms in the contract.

-According to the Prophet, “The best wedding is that upon which the least trouble and expense is bestowed.” -“Mishkat al Masabih” compiled by Imam Al Tibrizi
+In addition, according to the Prophet, “The best wedding is that upon which the least trouble and expense is bestowed.” -“Mishkat al Masabih” compiled by Imam Al Tibrizi

 5. Salat Al Istikhara

 After the prospected bride and groom have their initial meeting, praying istikhara is recommended to ask God for guidance in making their decision.
-The answer doesn’t have to be in a dream as some assume.
+But The answer doesn’t have to be in a dream as some assume.
 However, it could be in the form of comfort and chemistry between the bride and the groom or general ease in the following steps of marriage.

 Duaa Al Istikhara

 6. Primary requirements of a Muslim marriage

 – A mutual agreement by the bride and the groom